Libro-Org/tools/README.md

 - Currently we install the whole Calibre package, which is very big, but it’s only used to convert epub to azw3.
 Can we inline Calibre’s azw3 conversion code in the `./vendor/` directory, to avoid having to install the entire package as a big dependency?

 # Tool descriptions

--	### `libro british2american`

-	Try to convert British quote style to American quote style in DIRECTORY/src/epub/text/.

-	Quotes must already be typogrified using the `libro typogrify` tool.

-	This script isn’t perfect; proofreading is required, especially near closing quotes near to em-dashes.

 -	### `libro build`

 	Build an ebook from a Standard Ebook source directory.